-Placing 48 cameras and two robot arms in a shared world frame requires three calibration stages.
-First, each camera is intrinsically calibrated with ChArUco boards~\cite{garrido-jurado2014Automatic} using Zhang's method~\cite{zhang2000Flexible}.
-Second, we recover extrinsic poses by solving PnP~\cite{Grunert1841P3P,QuanLan1999LinearNP} across 16 distributed ChArUco boards, unifying all cameras into a single world frame via a bipartite pose graph, and refining jointly with bundle adjustment over board poses, camera poses, and optionally intrinsics.
-This custom pipeline outperforms COLMAP~\cite{schonberger2016StructurefromMotion} in our setting because it avoids accuracy degradation in regions without calibration patterns.
-Third, each robot base is registered into the camera world frame via hand-eye calibration~\cite{tsai1989New}, placing the full kinematic chain in the unified coordinate frame.
-Detailed formulations are provided in the supplementary material.
+\textbf{Calibration.} Placing 48 cameras and three manipulators in a shared world frame proceeds in three stages.
+First, we calibrate each camera's intrinsics using ChArUco boards~\cite{garrido-jurado2014Automatic} and Zhang's method~\cite{zhang2000Flexible}.
+Second, we recover camera extrinsics by solving PnP~\cite{Grunert1841P3P,QuanLan1999LinearNP} against 16 ChArUco boards distributed throughout the room, unifying all cameras into a single world frame through a bipartite pose graph and jointly refining board poses, camera poses, and optionally intrinsics with bundle adjustment.
+Because calibration patterns are visible from every region, this pipeline avoids the accuracy degradation that feature-based SfM such as COLMAP~\cite{schonberger2016StructurefromMotion} suffers in feature-sparse areas (e.g., bare walls), achieving lower reprojection error in our setting.
+Third, each robot base is registered into the camera world frame via hand-eye calibration~\cite{tsai1989New}, bringing the full kinematic chain into the unified coordinate frame.
+Detailed formulations are in the supplementary material.